splunk/observability-workshop/content/en/resources/local-hosting/multipass.md

 Follow the instructions found in the [documentation](https://docs.splunk.com/observability/en/logs/lo-connect-landing.html) for [Splunk Cloud](https://docs.splunk.com/observability/en/logs/scp.html#logs-scp) or [Splunk Enterprize](https://docs.splunk.com/observability/en/logs/set-up-logconnect.html).

 Additional requirements for running your own **Log Observer Connect** connection are:

-Create an index called **splunk4rookies-workshop** Make sure the Service account user used in the **Log observer Connect** Connection has access to the **splunk4rookies-workshop** index.
-(You can remove all other indexes, as all workshop log data should go to this index)
+- Create an index called **splunk4rookies-workshop**
+- Make sure the Service account user used in the **Log observer Connect** connection has access to the **splunk4rookies-workshop** index (you can remove all other indexes, as all workshop log data should go to this index).

 Initialise Terraform: